 Nuts are a common snack food and are perfect for traveling.
 Nuts are often a major component in trail mixes and granola bars.
 In addition to being eaten whole, nuts are often pureed into “butters” and used as a spread or as an ingredient in dips.

 Some nuts, like almonds, are used to produce non-dairy milk substitutes.
 The nuts are pureed, mixed with water, and then strained to remove the solids.
 The resulting liquid can be consumed plain or flavored and sweetened to increase palatability.

-Nuts can be purchased raw, in shell or pre-shelled.
-Whole nuts with shell intact are a popular item during the winter months and holiday season.
+Nuts can be purchased raw, either in-shell or pre-shelled.
+Whole nuts with the shell intact are a popular item during the winter months and holiday season.
 Whole nuts can be stored at room temperature or refrigerated.
 Regardless of the storage temperature, nuts should be kept away from moisture and heat.
 Natural nut oils are delicate and can go rancid easily.
-If a nut has a bitter or off flavor, it should be discarded.
+If a nut has a bitter or off-flavor, it should be discarded.

-A variety of nuts are made into butters or purees, most notably peanut and almond.
-Nut butters can be stored at room temperature if purchased in a sealed container but should be refrigerated once opened.
+A variety of nuts are made into butters or purees, most notably peanut, almond, and cashew.
+Nut butter can be stored at room temperature if purchased in a sealed container but should be refrigerated once opened.
 Freshly ground nut butters should be stored in an air-tight container in the refrigerator.